 - Leveraging the annual gift tax exclusion and gift and estate tax applicable exclusion amount: Gifts of interests in an FLP are subject to federal gift tax (and possibly state gift tax).
-However, you can minimize or eliminate your actual gift tax liability by transferring FLP interests in increments that are free from gift tax under the annual gift tax exclusion ($15,000 per recipient in 2018, $14,000 in 2017).
-Further, every taxpayer has a federal gift and estate tax applicable exclusion amount equal to the basic exclusion amount of about $11,200,000 (in 2018, $5,490,000 in 2017) plus any deceased spousal unused exclusion amount, so transfers that do not fall under the annual gift tax exclusion will be free from gift tax to the extent of your available applicable exclusion amount.
+However, you can minimize or eliminate your actual gift tax liability by transferring FLP interests in increments that are free from gift tax under the annual gift tax exclusion ($15,000 per recipient in 2018 and 2019).
+Further, every taxpayer has a federal gift and estate tax applicable exclusion amount equal to the basic exclusion amount of $11,400,000 (in 2019, $11,180,000 in 2018) plus any deceased spousal unused exclusion amount, so transfers that do not fall under the annual gift tax exclusion will be free from gift tax to the extent of your available applicable exclusion amount.
 Both the annual exclusion and the basic exclusion amount are indexed for inflation and may increase in future years.

 - Taking valuation discounts: You may be able to discount the value of the FLP interests given away.
 That's because the limited partners have very restricted rights, such as: (a) the inability to transfer an interest, (b) the inability to withdraw from the FLP, and (c) the inability to participate in management.
 These restrictions can result in a business value that is significantly less than the value of the underlying assets.
 These discounts can be considerable, totaling as much as 35%.
 The discounts available include the minority interest (lack of control) discount and the lack of marketability discount.